-The questionnaire is divided into thirteen parts which are customer experience, loyalty in online marketing, customer satisfaction, cost, e-service quality, , better usability & site design, better customer service, trust & trustworthiness, product customization, product value, and demographic respectively.
+The questionnaire was divided into five parts which are loyalty in online marketing, security, privacy information, trust & trustworthiness, and demographic respectively.

 The respondents were given options to choose in answering the questions.
-The options were as follows; Option 1; Choose from the given items and Option 2; Choose between 1 to 5 where, 1 stands for strongly disagree, 2 for disagree, 3 for neutral, 4 for agree, and 5 for strongly agree.
+The options were as follows; Option 1; choose from the given items and Option 2; choose between 1 to 5 where, 1 stands for strongly disagree, 2 for disagree, 3 for neutral, 4 for agree, and 5 for strongly agree.